 The results of the study showed that all growth and yield parameters of the treated tomato varieties were enhanced following the application of PM, MLE and NLE.
 From previous studies, MLE, NLE, and PM are high in nutrients and can be utilized as both soil and foliar treatment (Mark, 2010; Fahey, 2005; Annette, 2012).
 All the growth and yield parameters were found to be increased as the week after planting increased.
 The differences in growth and yield parameters may have resulted probably as a result of differences in plant nutrients in the rates or level of concentration of the treatments applied.

 The results in Table 2 to 9, showed that the application of PM increased all vegetative growth characters (plant height, number of branches per plant and leaves per plant) at 6, 8 and 10 weeks after planting (WAP), and yield characters (percentage emergence, 50% flowering, number of days to flowering and fruiting, total number of flowers, fruits, and average fresh fruit weight) per plant.
-The result is in line with those obtained on tomato by Alaa El-Din (2000), Agyeman et al (2014); on Squash by Shehata, (2001) and Shehata, (2004).
-The advantages or the significant effect of poultry manure observed in this study is also similar to those reported by other researchers (Mehdizadeh et al., 2013; Oyewole et al., 2012; Adekiya&Agbede, 2009; Olaniyi&Ajibola, 2008).
-This significant effect of poultry on growth and yield of tomato in this study maybe possibly be explained by the fact that the poultry manure improved the soil physical, chemical, and biological properties and provided the macro and micro-nutrient requirements of the plants (Abou et al., 2005), thereby increasing yield.The decomposition of the PM in the soil added more available nutrients and liberated the fixed nutrients as a result of the produced organic acids.
-The superior effect of PM over the untreated (control) plants can be attributed to its richness in nutrients
+The result is in line with those obtained on tomato by Alaa El-Din (2000), Agyeman et al. (2014); on Squash by Shehata, (2001) and Shehata, (2004).
+The advantages or the significant effect of poultry manure observed in this study is also similar to those reported by other researchers (Mehdizadeh et al., 2013; Oyewole et al., 2012; Adekiya and Agbede, 2009; Olaniyi and Ajibola, 2008).
+This significant effect of poultry manure on growth and yield of tomato in this study may possibly be explained by the fact that the poultry manure improved the soil physical, chemical, and biological properties and provided the macro and micro-nutrient requirements of the plants (Abou et al., 2005), thereby increasing yield.The decomposition of the PM in the soil added more available nutrients and liberated the fixed nutrients as a result of the produced organic acids.
+The superior effect of PM over the untreated (control) plants can be attributed to its richness in nutrients.

 In addition, of N, other macronutrients such as S, P and K as well as micronutrients which are found in poultry manure are more readily available for plant growth.
 Also, organic manure improving soil properties, thus offering suitable nutrients for vigorous vegetative growth, which reflected in the fresh weight per plant.

 Application of NLE significantly increased the vegetative growth and yield character of tomato varieties.
 Maximum vegetative growth and yield related parameters per plant were higher in NLE 10 over NLE 5 at 6, 8 and 10 WAP across all varieties (Tables 2-10).
 From the observation in tables 8-10, the treatment with Neem aqueous extract at 5 and 10 litres concentration both single and in combination with MLE and PM produced higher yield over the control.
-The results also agree with the findings of Subbalakshmi (2012) that Neem application on crops helps to increase the yield.
+The results also agree with the findings of Subbalakshmi et al. (2012) that Neem application on crops helps to increase the yield.